-Or there's a debt relief order for those with debts under £20,000 (under £15,000 in Northern Ireland) who don't own a house or other assets.
-Scotland has a comparable Minimal Asset Process (MAC), for those with assets under £2,000.
+Or there's a debt relief order for those with debts under £20,000 who don't own a house or other assets.
+Scotland has a comparable Minimal Asset Process (MAP), for those with assets under £2,000.

 Utility disconnection